simonsunnyboy/eswkernel4st/README.md

 1. use a minimal C startup to free TOS memory with mshrink(), example from tests can be reused
 2. implement the required API from eswkernel4st.h
 3. use the kernel services if necessary, see eswkernel4st_services.h

+If included into another CMake project, the test will not be build.
+The C compiler configuration of the wrapping project will be used to compile to library.

+If build standalone, the compiler configuration from m68k-atari-mint.cmake will be used.